 Nepal protests over repealed social media ban rage, sparking prime minister's sudden resignation

-Kathmandu — Nepal's Prime Minister KP Sharma Oli announced Tuesday that he would step down as the country was rocked by a second day of unrest amid protests over a since-repealed ban on many major social media platforms.
-Clashes between young demonstrators and police on Monday turned violent, with police reportedly killing 19 people.
+Kathmandu — Nepal's Prime Minister KP Sharma Oli announced his resignation on Tuesday as the country was rocked by a second day of violent unrest that began as protests against a since-repealed ban on many major social media platforms.
+Clashes between young demonstrators and police on Monday turned violent, with police killing 19 people.

 The protests, which began on Monday with demands that the government lift a ban on social media and tackle corruption, reignited despite the apps being allowed to go back online.